 Once you start looking, you'll see fixtures everywhere, and they come in all shapes and sizes.
 Some of the most common types you’ll find are gondola shelving—those freestanding, double-sided shelves that create aisles in many stores.
 You’ll also see freestanding display units (FSDUs), which are perfect for highlighting new arrivals or special promotions.
 For more valuable items like jewelry or electronics, display cases offer security while adding a premium feel.
 Other staples include wall-mounted shelving, nesting tables for tiered displays, and custom cash wraps that serve as a final, branded touchpoint.
 Each type serves a different purpose in your visual merchandising strategy.

-Using Fixtures to Perfect Your Visual Merchandising
+How Fixtures Drive Visual Merchandising

 Your fixtures are the canvas for your visual merchandising.
 They are the tools you use to create compelling product stories that attract customers and drive sales.
 Think about it: an ineffective display can leave shoppers feeling confused or uninspired, potentially harming your brand image.
 The right fixtures, however, guide the customer’s eye, organize products logically, and create focal points that draw people in.
 By using a strategic mix of shelving, tables, and custom displays, you can build a visual journey that highlights key products and encourages exploration.
 Take a look at how different brands use fixtures in our work to see these principles in action.